-This is a choir for students who have had or would like to learn the basic foundations in singing and music theory.
-Students will study two, three, and four part music, vocal techniques, music reading, and ear training.
+This is an introductory level choir for students who would like to learn the basic foundations in singing and music theory.
+Students will study two, three, and four part music in all styles, vocal techniques, music reading, and ear training.
 Training will include three or more public concerts and festivals.

-- Sing independently, on pitch and in rhythm, with appropriate tone quality, diction, and good posture - Sing expressively with appropriate dynamics, phrasing, and interpretation - Sing from memory a varied repertoire of songs representing styles from diverse cultures - Sing music with and without accompaniment - Demonstrate well-developed ensemble skills

-- Develop musical responsiveness, involvement, and discrimination - Develop skills necessary to become capable and intelligent performers, creators, and consumers of music.
+- Sing independently, on pitch and in rhythm, with appropriate tone quality, diction, and good posture - Sing expressively with appropriate dynamics, phrasing, and interpretation - Sing from memory a varied repertoire of songs representing styles from diverse cultures - Sing music with and without accompaniment - Demonstrate well-developed ensemble skills - Develop musical responsiveness, involvement, and discrimination - Develop skills necessary to become capable and intelligent performers, creators, and consumers of music.